How much is too much of a good thing? Can you try too hard to rank and end up making things worse?

 Your site could be in danger!

-The good news, there is an EASY way to avoid this, and that is to just get a TON of non-optimized links.
+The EASY way to avoid this is just to get a TON of non-optimized links.
 You want to really “pad” your site so that over-optimization isn’t even a question.

 An optimal profile would have lots of links with brand anchors like “Starbucks” or with naked URLs like http://www.starbucks.com – so these are the types of links you want to be creating.
 If you can achieve that, you’ll be in a really good place to avoid over-optimization!